 Safety is paramount in the aviation industry and hiring the right pilot is important in maintaining that high standard.
-In a previous post, we looked at background checks concerning a person’s criminal record.
+In a previous post, we looked at driving records.
 While running a Federal Aviation Administration records check is required under the Pilot Records Improvement Act of 1996 (PRIA), you also have the option to run an Accident, Incident and Enforcement (AIE) report; or submit a Freedom of Information Act (FOIA) request.
 However, what is the difference between the two?

 Under federal law, pilots, and/or the company that owns the plane, are required to file a report concerning any accident or incident the plane is involved in.
 This report is called the Accident, Incident and Enforcement (AIE) Report and must include data such as: